-Teacher candidates seeking admission to the professional teacher education component (400-level EDEE courses) of the program must submit an Application for Professional Teacher Education (APTE) to the Office of Student Services.
+Teacher candidates seeking admission to the professional teacher education component (400-level EDEE courses) of the program must submit an Application for Professional Teacher Education (APTE) to the Student Services Office.
 Formal admission will be granted upon completion of the following requirements:

-- Praxis I (Pre-professional Skills Test or the PPST) Passing scores: Reading (172), Math (173), and Writing (171) or a Composite Score of 516, with no single test score lower than 170. - Completion of a minimum of 45 credits; - Completion of EDEE 200, 201, 310; and ENG 200 with a "C" or higher grade; - 2.5 overall grade point average (GPA); and - Fingerprinting completed.
+- Praxis I (Pre-professional Skills Test or the PPST) Passing scores: - Reading (172), Math (173), and Writing (171) - Completion of a minimum of 45 credits; - Completion of EDEE 200, 201, 310; and ENG 200 with a "C" or higher grade: - 2.5 overall grade point average (GPA); and - Fingerprinting completed.